20 Using split-apply-combine to help in processing

 <dbl> <dbl>

-Unlike map(), which is a more general function, across() is specifically designed to work within dplyr verbs like mutate() or summarise() and within the context of a data frame.
+While map() is a more general-purpose function, across() is specifically designed to only work in dplyr verbs like mutate() or summarise() and within the context of a data frame.

 When you’re ready to continue, place the sticky/paper hat on your computer to indicate this to the teacher 👒 🎩